 Email marketing is the best way to nurture leads that come to your website.
 By offering prospects a chance to register for your newsletter, a discount for signing up for an email list, or having them sign up for a webinar or ebook, you’ll be able to get their email address.

-You can also create a newsletter and have them go out automatically in intervals to keep prospects interested.
-This is especially important if you sell high-value items since users are unlikely to make a purchase on their first visit to your site.
+You can also create a newsletter and have it go out automatically in intervals to keep prospects interested.
+This is especially important if you sell high-value items since users are unlikely to purchase their first visit to your site.

 How to Create a Digital Marketing Plan

-The main rules to follow when creating or updating your website is:
+The main rules to follow when creating or updating your website are:

 1. Provide a Strong UX

-Your customers don’t want to go digging through 20 pages on your website to find what they are looking for.
+Your customers don’t want to dig through 20 pages on your website to find what they want.
 Make it easy for them to find what they are looking for and even easier to buy it!

 Keep most of the information “above the fold” (what the website visitor sees on that page without scrolling down), and don’t overload the page with useless and unimportant information.